Vyral/base-template/_posts/2019-04-25-how-are-home-prices-affecting-buyers-and-sellers-in-our-spring-market.md

 {% include youtube.html %}

-As our market moves through spring, prices are appreciating at a normal rate again.
-Here’s what that means for buyers and sellers.
+<p style="text-align: center;"><em>As our market moves through spring, prices are appreciating at a normal rate again.
+Here’s what that means for buyers and sellers.</em></p>

 What’s the latest news from our market as we move through spring?
 What’s going on with home prices?